Grunticus03/phpGRC/docs/PLAYBOOK.md

 - **No partials:** ChatGPT never outputs snippets — only full files.
 - **Deterministic mode:** All outputs generated with temperature=0, top_p=0.
 - **Add:** Do **not** delete out-of-scope items; mark as “Out of scope” and add a child note.
+- **Add (Phase 5): Deprecations handling.** Leave deprecated constructs in-place with a brief reason and pointer to replacement (e.g., `MetricsThrottle → GenericRateLimit`).

 ---